Watercolor paint has been a favorite among artists for centuries.

 Student-grade paint generally contains less pigment and more filler, which makes the colors less vivid.
-Whereas artist-grade, also known as professional paint, has more vibrant colors due to the high amount of pigment and has better permanence as well.
+Whereas artist-grade has more vibrant colors due to the high amount of pigment and has better permanence as well.

 If you are just beginning and want to practice some basic techniques student-grade will do.
 But for more serious painting I would recommend choosing artist-grade quality.